alifiroozi80/CKA/CKA/README.md

 <div id="Troubleshoot-Kubelet-issue">

-What if one of our worker nodes, get into `NotReady` status?!
+What if one of our worker nodes gets into `NotReady` status?!
 This problem is most commonly for `kubelet`, So, Check the Kubelet process.

 * Check kubelet status: